Taking certain antibiotics may lead to a yeast infection in the vagina, also known as a fungal infection or vaginal candidiasis.

 While yeast infections are more common among sexually active people, there is no evidence that they are sexually transmitted.

-Treating a yeast infection is usually a straightforward process.
-In most cases, a person will either apply a cream or ointment to the inside of the vagina or take a pill containing an antifungal medicine, such as fluconazole or miconazole.
+To treat a yeast infection, a person will typically either apply a cream or ointment to the inside of the vagina or take a pill containing an antifungal medicine, such as fluconazole or miconazole.

 Some infections, such as recurring chronic infections, may require stronger treatment.
 In this case, a doctor may recommend additional doses of fluconazole or creams that contain boric acid, nystatin, or flucytosine.